cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    ```

 1. Change into the `cs1302-javadoc` directory that was just created and look around.
 There should be
-   multiple Java files contained within the directory structure.
+   a Java file contained within the directory structure.
 To see a listing of all of the
    files under the current directory, use the `find` command as follows:

    ```
    $ find .
    ```

-   Inspect each `.java` file that was listed.
-You will notice that some of them contain special
+   Inspect the `.java` file that was listed.
+You will notice that some of the code contains special
    multiline comments that begin with `/**` instead of `/*`.
 These are known as Javadoc comments,
    and they are used to provide API documentation in Java.
 Some comments have been purposefully
    omitted so that you can write them yourself later in this tutorial.
 For more information on